azam-izm/dart-flutter-tutorials/Flutter Questions & Answers.md

 Dependency Injection:
 ```
-Provider and GetX provide built-in dependency injection features.
+Provider, GetX, and Riverpod provide built-in dependency injection features.
-Riverpod and Bloc do not offer direct dependency injection; you can manage state but need external
-solutions for DI.
+Bloc itself does not offer DI; you typically use BlocProvider or another DI tool
 ```
 Routing:
 ```